abcarroll/abcarroll/parse-and-lex/php.md

 - https://github.com/qntm/loco – Aside from the Doctrine Lex project, likely the most complete parser kit in existence.
 Very confusing however because the composer package is called `ferno/loco`.
 The code itself really ought to be updated to PHP7.4 typehinting and techniques, perhaps [something I've been working on](git@github.com:abcarroll/loco.git).

 - [doctrine/lexer](https://github.com/doctrine/lexer) - What powers the DQL parser in Doctrine
+- [ftdebugger/jungle](https://github.com/ftdebugger/jungle) - No updates in 10 years now, but a very good implementation of a PHP SLR parser generator, just needs some modernization.

 ## nikic